cnst-dev/inspiration/README.md

 This project is written in Swift 3.1 and Xcode 8.3.2.

-Quick Chat for iOS is compatible with iOS 9.1+.
+Inspiration app for iOS is compatible with iOS 9.1+.

 ## Author